gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Intervals/README.md

 [![NuGet](https://img.shields.io/nuget/v/Gapotchenko.FX.Math.Intervals.svg)](https://www.nuget.org/packages/Gapotchenko.FX.Math.Intervals)

 The module provides data structures and primitives for working with [intervals](https://en.wikipedia.org/wiki/Interval_(mathematics)).
+Interval is a mathematical structure that defines a range of values in a unified and formalized way.

 ## Interval&lt;T&gt;

-Interval is a mathematical structure that defines a range of values in a unified and formalized way.
-`Interval<T>` type represents a continuous interval of values.
+`Interval<T>` type represents a continuous range of values.
 For example, a human age interval can be defined as:

 ``` C#